2/06/2006

 At first, the Western states responded with helplessness to the war.

-longue duree determines the outcome of many critical moments – that seems to be a rule of history, and a horrible one.
+The cluelessness of many Western states stems from a certain long duration which defines history.
+It all goes back to Sarajevo in 1914.
+How the Islamic states responded to the disintegration of Yugoslavia relates to the long period of Turkish rule.
+The longue duree determines the outcome of many critical moments – that seems to be a rule of history, and a horrible one.
 There is a deep enmity between the peoples and this comes to the fore in particular moments.
 But when the economy no longer works...
 God help us.
 I love the economy.
 It's part of human movement.
 It enlivens, it liberates, it expands.
 At least as a possibility.
 Whether it works in reality is another matter.

 If Yugoslavia was failing for economic reasons, what was spark that caused the system to explode?

-Milwaukee or Buenos Aires – they were waiting for Yugoslavia to show a weakness.
+There were many Croats, Slovenes and Bosnians who fled the country after World War II for political reasons and who had the means to get things started again.
+Whether in Milwaukee or Buenos Aires – they were waiting for Yugoslavia to show a weakness.
 They didn't want to spend all their lives abroad.
 The result is obvious today: Slovenia, Croatia and Bosnia have rightist governments.
 They have built up their states.

 Why were these enmities so tenacious?

 That's the Balkans.
 If Yugoslavia as a system had continued to function as an encompassing state, they would have weakened.
 I have to keep returning to the economy.
-The downfall of Yugoslavia was, among other things, a
+The downfall of Yugoslavia was, among other things, a self fulfilling prophecy.
+In the ten years after Tito's death, it was hammered into them.
+Yugoslavia will collapse.
+But precisely at that time, I was aware of an unbelievable enthusiasm for Yugoslavia.

 How did the government in Belgrade respond to the threat of collapse?

 Serbia was the only country that could only lose in the collapse of Yugoslavia.
 It was the country that had large minorities in almost all the other republics.
 A million Serbs were living in Croatia, they made up over 30% of the population in Bosnia.
 That's why Milosevic was against the collapse of Yugoslavia right till the bitter end – unlike the Croats and Slovenes.
 How were the Serbs supposed to react?
-In Croatia, the horribly anti-Semitic
+In Croatia, the horribly anti-Semitic Tudjman was at the helm – unfortunately almost nobody in this country knows what kind of evil stupidities he wrote.
+And in Bosnia-Herzegovina, Izetbegovi

 Even if the Muslims had wanted that, which we doubt, they wouldn't have been able to achieve it.
 The Muslims wanted to hold onto the entire Bosnian state.
 The Yugoslav People's Army and the Communist Party of Yugoslavia were dominated by Serbs.
 The general problem was that anyone in Croatia or Slovenia who opposed the communist power apparatus and demanded democracy, was automatically turning against Serbia.

 That's not true.
 Tudjman had pushed through a constitution that made the Croatian Serbs a minority and thus second class citizens.
 That's war, is it not?
 What were the Serbs supposed to do?
+I personally would not have started a war.
+But it's clear that the war was started by the physical law of action and reaction.

 The problem was that Yugoslavia would have had to enact a complete economic and political system change at the same time.
 That's what caused the failure of the Soviet Union as well.

 The economic system change would have come.
 Milosevic was in the USA for a long time, he was at root a banker and a lawyer.
 His kind of socialism was one that served the interests of the market.
 We shouldn't damn everything.
-And
+And leave the Soviet Union out of it.
+Yugoslavia is Yugoslavia.

 Milosevic and his people did everything in their power to monopolise and unleash nationalist sentiment.

-the bitter end.
+Slobodan Milosevic wanted to hold onto Yugoslavia to the bitter end.
 Have you read a statement from him that was comparable to the nationalist baiting of Tudjman or Izetbegovic?
 Never.
 He never wrote anything, never said anything.
 There was the speech in 1989 on the Kosovo Field, on the occasion of the 600 year anniversary of the Serbian defeat by the Turks, where he said that the Serbs were engaged in battles and were facing battles.
 I think it's malicious to interpret this as the aspiration for a greater Serbia.
 He says other fighting awaited – not new fighting.
 And anyway, that's the only place where you can discuss what was meant.
 I'm convinced that he wasn't thinking of war.

 Nonetheless, Serbian nationalism and the idea of a greater Serbia became a factor that drove on the war.
 Ethnic cleansing was conducted on a grand scale in the name of greater Serbia, especially in Bosnia.

-Srebrenica?
+Where is the order from Milosevic?
+How can he be brought together with Srebrenica?
 I don't know.
 By the way, Milosevic was no dictator, he was an autocrat at the helm of a semi-authoritarian regime.
 The press was free, television was state-run.
 I have no opinion about Milosevic.
 None.
 I can't find him good or bad.
-I don't want to compare him with Hitler or Ceausescu or Saddam Hussein, I find that wrong.
-To posit Milosevic as the big bad guy of the wars in the Balkans is an over-simplification.
+I don't want to compare him with Hitler or Ceausescu or Sa

 You were certainly aware that going to his funeral and holding a speech would be seen as a provocation.

-Le Monde called it a soulless city was reason enough for me to go to the funeral.
+I know Milosevic's hometown of Pozarevac well, it's a beautiful city on the River Morava.
+The fact that the correspondent from Le Monde called it a soulless city was reason enough for me to go to the funeral.
 It's true, I felt strange about it.
 But I thought that I'd like to see it.
 A year before, I had visited Milosevic in jail and his family called and asked if I would like to be there.
 At first I thought, no, that will be torture.
 But then I read in the newspapers all that hatred of a man who had just died.

 One of the main reasons for your engagement in Serbia is the media, the reportage that you found massively distorted.

-debauched with one stroke.
+It's the language.
+That one is not allowed to write that way about Yugoslavia.
+That the language is debauched with one stroke.
 There are journalistic articles that open the heart or fire the spirit but here, something horrible happened.
 When I was writing my "A Journey to the Rivers" (review), I experienced Serbia in a totally new way under the embargo.
 Later, people made fun of me for writing that the noodles in the Belgrade market were "off-yellow".
 They were, really.
 It's the country of such things.

 Let's talk about the war crimes tribunal in the Hague.
 You called the whole thing illegitimate.